athomasq/athomasq.github.io/about.md

 ---
 layout: default
-title: About
+title: About · Abraham Thomas
 ---
-# About page

-This page tells you a little bit about me.
+## About this website

+This is where I

+There's a lot of content.

+Creation, but also curation.